Free Will in Ancient Thought

 Frede.
 Chapter One: "Introduction," 12-20

 These lecture notes take the following form.
 For each number, I quote a paragraph from (the online verions of) A Free Will.
 These quotations are in boldface type.
 I quote them in the order they occur in the book.
-The remarks in plainface that follow the quotations are mine.
+The remarks in plainface that follow are mine.
 In these remarks, I try to call attention to and explain important points.
 1. The notion of a free will is a notion we have inherited from antiquity.
 It was first in antiquity that one came to think of human beings as having a free will.

 This can seem surprising.
 One might think that the notion is something human beings have had all along.
 Frede soon explains why this is a mistake.